Nadiia Bashynska: 2024–25 season

 Bashynska/Beaumont started the season by finishing seventh at the 2024 Lake Placid Ice International.
 Going on to compete on the 2024-25 ISU Challenger Series, the duo finished seventh at the 2024 Trophée Métropole Nice Côte d'Azur.
 Bashynska would later post a video to her YouTube channel following the event, saying that she had sprained her ankle while walking to the rink on the day of the free dance competition.
 At their second Challenger Series assignment, they finished twelfth at the 2024 CS Warsaw Cup in November.

 At the 2025 Canadian Figure Skating Championships, Bashynska/Beaumont came ninth in the rhythm dance after a fall.
 They brought back their Romeo and Juliet free dance from the previous season and finished sixth in the free dance.
 The duo placed in seventh overall.

 On March 12, 2025, Bashynska/Beaumont announced the end of their partnership via Instagram.

-Partnership with Perron
+Partnership with Noé Perron

 2025–26 season

 In May 2025, upon learning that French ice dancer Noé Perron's previous partnership with Lou Terreaux had recently ended, Bashynska reached out to Perron, asking whether he would be interested in having a try-out with her. to which he agreed.
 Following this, the pair decided to team-up and represent Canada.
 It was subsequently announced that they would split their time between training in Lyon under Perron's longtime coaches, Olivier Schoenfelder, Marien de la Asuncion, and Muriel Zazoui as well as in Ontario under Scott Moir, Madison Hubbell, and Adrián Díaz.

+Bashynka/Perron opened their season with an eighth-place finish at the 2025 Skate Canada Challenge.
+They subsequently went on to finish tenth at the 2026 Canadian Championships.